 Allianz Climate Risk Award

+The Allianz Climate Risk Award connects leading climate risk researchers with the insurance industry — from scientific insight to real-world resilience.
 Launched in 2017, the Allianz Climate Risk Award celebrates scientists at the start of their career whose work sheds light on the nexus between climate change and extreme weather events.
-In 2025, we are adding a new category, the Allianz Trade Award, focusing on how climate risk is affecting global trade.

 The Allianz Climate Risk Award is a global award open to PhD candidates and post-doctoral researchers whose research focuses on: